Chrysler Auto Strike

-The Chrysler Auto Strike began in October 1939 at the Dodge Main Plant in Detroit, Michigan, as a struggle between the Chrysler Auto manufacturer and The International Union, United Automobile, Aerospace and Agricultural Implement Workers of America, better known as the United Auto Workers (UAW).
+The Chrysler Auto Strike began in October 1939 at the Dodge Main Plant in Detroit, Michigan, as a struggle between the Chrysler Auto manufacturer and the International Union, United Automobile, Aerospace and Agricultural Implement Workers of America, better known as the United Auto Workers (UAW).

 Background

 Both the Congress of Industrial Organizations and the American Federation of Labor had each chartered a labor union for auto workers, both named the UAW.
-The UAW-CIO met in Cleveland, representing 370,000 members, and elected RJ Thomas, who was a former Chrysler worker and the former Vice President of the UAW-AFL union.
+The UAW-CIO met in Cleveland, representing 370,000 members, and elected R. J. Thomas, who was a former Chrysler worker and the former Vice President of the UAW-AFL union.
 It had also re-elected the left-leaning George Addes as Secretary Treasurer.
 Walter Reuther was chosen as the leader of the union's key GM department.

 In 1939, GM, Briggs, and Chrysler cancelled their collective-bargaining agreements and refused to recognize the legitimacy of the UAW-CIO and UAW-AFL.
 In July 1939, UAW-CIO mustered up enough supporters and toolmakers to go on strike and nearly delayed the introduction of its 1940 Chrysler models.
 Four weeks later, GM gave up, recognized the UAW-CIO as the sole bargaining committee, and agreed to abide to all National Labor Relation Board elections.